The purpose of this disclosure is to explain how we make money without charging you for our content.

 Smith recommends the WORX brand, especially the WORX 4 Volt Lithium Ion.
 “Great flexibility distinguishes this product from the large screwdrivers and saves you time and hassle, especially if you want to work on hard-to-reach places.
 You can choose to remove it entirely if you want to rely on better control and the ability to drive screws straighter,” he says, adding that “LED lights give you the option to brighten poorly-lit areas.”

-Milwaukee M12 12-Volt Lithium-Ion Cordless Drill Driver/Impact Combo Kit: $From 149 at Home Depot or Amazon
+Milwaukee M12 12-Volt Lithium-Ion Cordless Drill Driver/Impact Combo Kit: $From 149 at Home Depot or from $169 at Amazon

 Who doesn’t like a good deal?
 Absolutely no one, that’s who.
 That’s why you might want to consider investing in a combo kit.
 According to Michael DiMartino, Senior Vice President of Installations at the Philadelphia-based Power Home Remodeling, they’re the best value you can get for your tool money.